c-blake/bu/doc/tim.md

 an **infinite** number of trials.
 We instead want to economize on repetitions.

-A low art way to estimate the error on the sample min `t0` estimate is to find the mean,sdev for the **BEST SEVERAL TIMES OUT OF MANY RUNS** to approximate the error on the sample min.[^5] Other ideas (like differences between two smallest times or various statistical formulae) are surely possible.
-One problem here is that you are guaranteed to be over even the sample-min itself.
-One can be a bit more sophisticated and use the Fraga Alves-Neves estimator for the minimum and repeated sampling of that to estimate the standard error which is what the present version of `tim` does.
+A low art way to estimate the error on the sample min `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Other ideas (like differences between two smallest times or various statistical formulae) are surely possible.
+One problem here is that you are guaranteed to exceed the sample-min itself.
+One can be a bit more sophisticated and use the Fraga Alves-Neves estimator for the minimum (which is always below the sample min) and repeated sampling of that to estimate its standard error which is what the present version of `tim` does.

 Usage
 =====